RosarioAleCali/DigitRecognizer/README.md

 To load some data to be used to train our model we will use public data downloadable from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Optical+Recognition+of+Handwritten+Digits?utm_campaign=cmd_12617-1&utm_source=pum26&utm_medium=pdf&utm_content=zhu_uci_machinelearning_link1 "UCI Repository").
 This data set contains data to train and test the model.<br/>
 The data set was donated on 1998-07-01.
 43 People contributed to it.
 30 People contributed to the training set and 13 different people contributed to the test set.
 For this project the data will be loaded using the CSV format.
 The training data is stored in a file named *digits_tra.csv* and the test data will be stored in a file name *digits_tes.csv*.<br/>
+In order to load the data from the csv files we will be using some classes provided by the Intel®.<br/>
 ## Group Members
 1. Rosario A. Cali
 2. [Joseph Pildush](https://github.com/jpil101 "Joseph's GitHub Homepage")